The Original Lease

 A faithful, word‑for‑word transcript of the original parchment lease — preserved with the typewritten transcript’s own quirks of spacing and spelling.

-The opening words of the indenture parchment, in copperplate script.
+The opening of the indenture parchment, with 'This Indenture' in illuminated calligraphy

 Dated 25th March 1874